samuelwu90/casper-sidebar/README.md

 # Ghost's Casper theme with a sidebar!

 A tweak of the default theme for Ghost to include a sidebar.
-Only works on desktop for now.
+Only works on desktop for now - check it out at www.samuelwu.ca

 Please visit [Ghost](http://github.com/tryghost/ghost/)'s website for more info.

 Changes from the original:
-    - Blog title/description now appear in a sidebar
-    - Sidebar contains about me, projects, contact links
-    - Post date appears before tags in blurbs
+    *Blog title/description now appear in a sidebar *Sidebar contains about me, projects, contact links *Post date appears before tags in blurbs
-    - Author image removed from blurbs (for single author blogs)
-    - Fill-the-screen cover image has been removed
+    *Author image removed from blurbs (for single author blogs) *Fill-the-screen cover image has been removed

 ## Copyright & License